AnthonyM5/my-awesome-blog/_posts/2021-04-25-dynamic-programming-3.md

 {% endhighlight %}

 Our problem should return yes/no, or in this case a boolean true/false.
 Our decision procedure will be an algorithm that will determine whether the elements in the input array can sum to our target number.
-We can visiualize the problem as a recursive tree by checking each element of the array against the target number, with the end of our tree yielding 0 if it there is a possible combination.
+We can visualize the problem as a recursive tree by checking each element of the array against the target number, with the end of our tree yielding 0 if it there is a possible combination.

 ![tree](https://drive.google.com/uc?id=1BlztedSRiPzRprnflVDojFUV5pM3F5P8)